1221 S.W. 4th, Room 240, Portland, OR 97204

 In his free time, Todd enjoys recreating with his family and friends in Portland parks and community centers, as well as hiking, fishing and skiing in Oregon's mountains and forests.

-Jamie serves as Policy Director for the Commissioner, serving as liaison to the Bureau of Environmental Services and handling a broad range of City legislative and policy issues.
+Jamie serves as Policy Director for the Commissioner, handling a broad range of City legislative and policy issues.
 Jamie is also liaison to Venture Portland and the small business community.

 Jamie is a graduate of Portland State University, Portland Community College, and Grant High School.
 He began his career in public service in Portland nearly a decade ago.
 He lives with his wife and daughter in the Lents Neighborhood in Southeast Portland.